ibm-cloud-docs/AnalyticsEngine/reset-cluster-password.md

 # Resetting cluster password

-You can reset a cluster’s password by using the Cloud Foundry REST API.
+You can reset a cluster’s password by using the {{site.data.keyword.iae_full_notm}} REST API.
 This API resets the cluster's password to a new crytographically strong value.
 Note that you must replace all existing service keys and rebind all bound applications after the password is reset.

-To reset the cluster's password by using the Cloud Foundry REST API, enter the following cURL command:
+To reset the cluster's password by using the {{site.data.keyword.iae_full_notm}} REST API, enter the following cURL command:
 ```
 curl -X  POST  \